ubc/em-ctlt/README.md

 events

 * IMPORTANT: THIS IS NOT A PLUGIN OR THEME REPO.
+* IMPORTANT: SOME CHANGES DEPEND ON CUSTOM CTLT CHANGES TO EVENT ESPRESSO CORE PLUGINS.
+SEE DOCS.md FOR MORE INFORMATION.
 * This is only to work on template customization for Events Espresso. (see https://eventespresso.com/wiki/put-custom-templates/)

+See DOCS.md for more explanation.

 == changelog ==

 CTLT Changes

+v.0.23 - corrected SQL
+       - improved documentation

 v.0.22 - added additional reporting for events
       - bug and compatibility fixes
       - added export to html feature

 v.0.20 - simplified the templates file, removing the custom CTLT categories files
       - removed extraneous themeroller files